-- Funded our firefighter pension at 100% of the highest actuarially required amount plus contributed an additional payment of approximately \$600,000.00.
-Provided the pension fund (IPRF) of our non-firefighting personnel over \$50,000.00 of additional funding above required actuarially required funding.
-These extra payments were made possible following strict budgetary restraint and savings realized in all insurance coverages. - Continue to aggressively renegotiate worker compensation insurance renewals which have resulted in one of the lowest firefighter insurance rates in the State of Illinois. - Continued to expand CPR and first aid class teaching opportunities to increase the positive cash flow for the District.
-Market our new training center which is a model training center for our area in order to generate revenue going forward by offering and hosting various classes.
-Added another long term lease tenant to one of our communication towers. - Continued the work necessary to achieve international accreditation through the Center for Public Safety Excellence.
+Funded our firefighter pension at 100% of the highest actuarially required amount plus contributed an additional payment of approximately \$538,000.00.
+Provided the pension fund (IMRF) of our non-firefighting personnel over \$50,000.00 of additional funding above required actuarially required funding.
+These extra payments were made possible following strict budgetary restraint and savings realized in all insurance coverages.

+- Continue to aggressively renegotiate worker compensation insurance renewals which have resulted in one of the lowest firefighter insurance rates in the State of Illinois. - Market our new training center which is a model training center for our area in order to generate revenue going forward by offering and hosting various classes.
+Added another long term lease tenant to one of our communication towers.
+Working with the State and Federal Governments to increase the amount that is paid for the transport of Medicare and Medicaid patients.

+Continued the work necessary to achieve international accreditation through the Center for Public Safety Excellence.
 The amount of work being focused toward this endeavor continued to increase during the FY and will remain at a high level until completion which is projected to occur sometime in FY 19-20.